notiona/notiona.github.io/_posts/2024-07-21-git-rebase-workflow-eng.md

 but when multiple people are working on a same feature branch, the rebase and fast-forward strategy needs extra attention and communication.
 This is because when multiple people are working on the same feature branch, there is a possibility you may overwrite or destroy someone else's work that is pushed to remote.
 `git push -f` is always dangerous and needs a lot of care and attention.
+Once again, with great power comes great responsibility.

 ## Equivalent Korean Post